 Site Updated 2019-04-26

-For general information and to arrange a rental, please call call or email
+For general information or to arrange a rental, please call or email:

 Historic Trenton Masonic Temple

 History of the Trenton Masonic Temple

 The Historic Trenton Masonic Temple located on Barracks Street is across the street from the Old Barracks and sits on ground where the battle of Trenton was fought.
 The small fieldstone building next to it is the first Masonic Temple built in New Jersey erected in 1793.

 On May 8, 1926 ground was broken to start the erection of the new Masonic Temple.
 After five months work had progressed enough to have a cornerstone laying ceremony on October 9, 1926.
 Brother James Morris a member of Trenton Lodge #5 was awarded the contract to construct the new temple.
 His proposal was to furnish “all labor and materials required for the construction, complete, of the Masonic Temple Building…for the sum of: six hundred ten thousand one hundred eleven dollars”.

 The building is three stories high and has a full basement.
 The first floor was designed to have a grand parlor, a library, a game room, offices and rest rooms.
 The second floor contains three lodge rooms the Doric, Ionic and Corinthian each designed to represent that particular architectural style.
 The basement once housed a large dining room and kitchen and will be rennovated for future use as such.